 For schools and public libraries that don’t have a staff member to facilitate a summer financial literacy course or learning series, offering a self-paced learning option is a great alternative.

-FinancialFit, an e-learning resource from EBSCO, offers short, easy-to-understand personal finance lessons, videos and interactive tools to help teens to make smart, informed financial decisions.
+FinancialFit, an e-learning resource available in English and Spanish, offers short, easy-to-understand personal finance lessons, videos and interactive tools to help teens to make smart, informed financial decisions.
 Microlessons can be completed in under five minutes each, and many of the personal finance topics are pertinent to teens and young adults (such as those mentioned above).
 FinancialFit also includes worksheets, checklists and a glossary containing more than 700 financial terms.
 A complete list of FinancialFit lessons and topics is also available for download.

 Additional Resources